Staff & Faculty

 More, he is the author of many orchestrations and transcriptions for wind ensembles and symphony orchestra: his editions of Ravel's “Pictures at an Exhibition” and of Tchaikovsky's “1812 Overture” have been performed in Russia, USA, Portugal, Poland and France.
 Ratner's arrangements and transcriptions are published by Bruno Uetz Musik Verlag, Germany.

-Ratner attended the Gnessin State Musical College and the Gnessin Russian Academy of Music Academy of Moscow.
+Ratner was a graduate of the Gnessin State Musical College and the Gnessin Russian Academy of Music Academy of Moscow.

 Piano teacher and performer, Samson has participated in various international competitions, concerts and performances in Italy, Germany, Kazakhstan, and Russia.
 In parallel, Samson is involved in various musical projects raging from opera to chamber ensembles.

 Samson began her musical studies at the Kazakh National Academy of Music in Astana.
 She completed her B.Mus. and M.Mus. at the Jerusalem Academy of Music and Dance, under the direction of Prof. Vadim Monastysky.
 Samson has studied chamber music with Prof. Alexander Tamir.

 Fabienne Van Eck has played in numerous orchestras and ensembles including the Residence Orchestra of the Hague, the Amman Symphony Orchestra, the Hague Improvisers Orchestra, Musica Nova and the Reflex Ensemble.
 Van Eck has performed the "Saint-Saens Cello Concerto" with the Bataafs Symphony Orchestra.
 More, she has performed in many international festivals - like the Reich Festival - and in concerts all over the world: New York, Germany, France, the Netherlands.